Bashy

-Early life
+Early life and education

-Thomas was born in Hammersmith, West London.
+Ashley Thomas was born in Hammersmith, West London.
 His mother is of Jamaican heritage and his father is of Dominican heritage.

-He attended St. Mary's of the Angels RC Primary School.
-Aged 8, his family moved to Kensal Rise, in the London Borough of Brent.
+He attended St. Mary's of the Angels RC Primary School, he was later expelled from school and sent to live with his grandmother in Dominica.
+Aged 8, his family moved to Kensal Rise, in north-west London.
 He attended Cardinal Hinsley High School, where he excelled in drama studies.
-He was later expelled from school and sent to live with his grandmother in Dominica.

 Thomas went on to join the BRIT School for Performing Arts as a theatre student.

-Before finding acting and music success Thomas worked as a London bus driver during his early twenties.
+Before finding acting and music success, Thomas worked as a London bus driver during his early twenties.

 Career

 Music

 By his late teens, Thomas was a part of the UK’s emerging grime scene, rapping on pirate radio stations.

-In 2007, Thomas released the song "Black Boys".
+In 2007, he released the song "Black Boys".
 With frequent reports of shootings and stabbings on news bulletins, and with the media focusing on the lack of role models in black communities, Thomas felt that the British inner-city youth could be reminded they had a number of positive role models they could look to for inspiration.

 In 2008, Thomas started working on Adulthood.
 Noel Clarke, the writer and director of Adulthood, first encountered Thomas when he was passed a copy of The Chupa Chups Mixtape, which contained samples from Clarke's previous film, Kidulthood.
 Clarke was impressed with what he heard and disregarded concerns around the copyright infringement instead finding a way for Thomas to work on the official soundtrack for Adulthood.
 Thomas delivered the film's theme song Kidulthood to Adulthood.

 Thomas released his debut album, Catch Me If You Can in 2009.
 The album was nominated for the 2009 MOBO Award for Album of the Year.

-In 2010, Thomas featured on the song "White Flag" by Gorillaz from the critically acclaimed album Plastic Beach.
+In 2010, Thomas featured on the song "White Flag" by Gorillaz, from the critically acclaimed album Plastic Beach.
 The song saw Bashy feature alongside UK rapper Kano and the Syrian National Orchestra for Arabic Music.

 In 2013, Thomas stepped away from music to focus on his acting career full time.

 Thomas released his first full-length album in 15 years, Being Poor is Expensive, on 12 July 2024.
 The album received critical acclaim and won the 2025 MOBO Award for Album of Year.
 Bashy also won the MOBO Award for Best Hip Hop Act that same year.
 His song How Black Men Lose Their Smile was nominated for an Ivor Novello Award for Best Contemporary Song.